-If you’re visiting Bolivia the likelihood is that you’ll be keen to experience the world’s largest salt flat and snap those popular perspective-bending photos, perhaps even with the aid of a small toy dinosaur.
+If you’re visiting the South American country of Bolivia, then the likelihood is that you’ll be keen to experience the world’s largest salt flat and snap those popular perspective-bending photos, perhaps even with the aid of a small toy dinosaur.
 To help plan your visit to Salar de Uyuni, here’s our guide on how best to travel from the capital, La Paz, where to stay and how to tour the salt flats.

 Getting to the Uyuni Salt Flats from La Paz